Macmod/pet-shop-box/README.md

 # Ethereum workshop 2 : Adoção de animais para um Pet Shop

+## This branch contains my solutions to the challenges at the end.

 #### NOTE: Swapy Network together with Ethereum-BH Meetup Group is hosting the second Ethereum-BH Workshop in Belo Horizonte, Brazil.
 This repository is based on [Pet Shop tutorial](http://truffleframework.com/tutorials/pet-shop) and aims to clarify all the process of creating a decentralized application.